-7. Each gNB configured at step 6 measures the UL SRS transmissions from the target device.
+7. Each gNB configured at step 6 measures the UL-SRS transmissions from the target device.

-8. Each gNB reports the UL SRS measurements to the LMF in a NRPPa Measurement Response message as described in subclause 8.14.3.3.
+8. Each gNB reports the UL-SRS measurements to the LMF in a NRPPa Measurement Response message as described in subclause 8.14.3.3.